phpinternalsbook/PHP-Internals-Book/Book/zvals/casts_and_operations.rst

     zval_dtor(&zv_ptr);

 If the zval is used in more than one place (refcount > 1) chances are that directly modifying it would result in incorrect behavior.
-E.g. if you receive a zval by-value and directly apply a ``convert_to_*`` function to it you will modify not only the reference to the zval inside the function but also the reference outside of it.
+E.g. if you receive a zval by-value and directly apply a ``convert_to_*`` function to it, you will modify not only the reference to the zval inside the function but also the reference outside of it.

 To solve this issue PHP provides an additional set of ``convert_to_*_ex`` macros::